kaesluder/task-list-api/ada-project-docs/wave_05.md

  Make sure to complete the tests for non-existing tasks to check that the correct response body is returned.

-### TODO Create a Goal: Invalid Goal With Missing Title
+### DONE Create a Goal: Invalid Goal With Missing Title

 As a client, I want to be able to make a `POST` request to `/goals` with the following HTTP request body